iris-contrib/examples/README.md

 ## Su, 04 June 2017

-This repository is just a minor of the github.com/kataras/iris/[version or master]/_examples folder.
+This repository is just a minor of the https://github.com/kataras/iris/master/_examples folder.